OFW Family Club

 The OFW Family Club, Inc. is a political organization with party-list representation in the House of Representatives of the Philippines.
 It aims to represents the interests of Overseas Filipino Workers (OFWs).

 Background

 The OFW Family Club has been providing aid to Overseas Filipino Workers (OFWs) and their families since 1998.
-It was established as a non-governmental organization in 2000 by former diplomat Roy Señeres, his family and volunteers.
+It was established as a non-governmental organization in June 1, 2000 by former diplomat Roy Señeres, his family and volunteers.
+Señeres' son Roy Jr. was named the inaugural president of the organization.

 In the 2013 election, the group vied for party-list representation in the House of Representatives where it won two seats.
+The first seat was filled by Roy Señeres.
+However the assumption of former actor Johnny Revilla was delayed over questions about his citizenship status.
+He eventually took office on August 2013.

 The organization loss its seats after failing to garner enough votes in the 2016 elections.

 In the 2019 elections, OFW Family Club won back a seat.Bobby Pacquiao, brother of senator and professional boxer Manny Pacquiao, filled in the seat.

 In the 18th Congress, the House of Representatives passed a bill proposed the creation of the Department of Migrant Workers which eventually became law.
 The OFW Family Club is one of its principal authors.

-It took part in the 2022 elections but failed to win a single seat.
+OFW Family Club took part in the 2022 elections It called for the abolition of the kafala system in the Middle East which it condemned as exploitative to Filipino domestic workers.The group failed to win a single seat.